mbg/LLVMSharp/README.md

 LLVMSharp - .NET bindings for LLVM
 ===================

 This library is a .NET wrapper for [LLVM](http://llvm.org/) 3.2 written in C++/CLI.
-The bindings are written by hand and
+These bindings are written by hand and aim to provide .NET developers with access to the full LLVM API.

 ## Building LLVM for LLVMSharp